Eliminate litter. End waste. Improve places.

 ^

-Defra had proposed DRS in England should be delayed until at least the end of 2024, and says it is still reviewing responses to its 2021 consultation on the system.
+Defra previously proposed DRS in England should be delayed until at least the end of 2024, saying it was still reviewing responses to its 2021 consultation on the system.

 #PainintheGlass campaign